These Romantic Storylines Aren't Really Okay Anymore

-Since Harvey Weinstein was unmasked as a predator, I’ve been reevaluating many of my favorite movies.
+Since Harvey Weinstein was unmasked as a predator, I’ve been reevaluating many of my favourite movies.
 How do I watch Pulp Fiction and Shakespeare in Love knowing Weinstein played a role in shaping each scene transition, each award show campaign, each final product?
-I realized something I had only vaguely conceptualized before: Movies don't exist on their own.
+I realised something I had only vaguely conceptualised before: Movies don't exist on their own.
 They are work of many people — often many very flawed people.

 Essentially, do these minute, occasionally funny, preciously insignificant tropes reinforce rape culture?
-To understand the paranoia I'm currently experiencing — the realization that rape culture may be embedded into all we consume — read the lyrics to "Baby It's Cold Outside."
-If translated to the real world, the behaviors depicted in the following tropes might be downright uncomfortable.
+To understand the paranoia I'm currently experiencing — the realisation that rape culture may be embedded into all we consume — read the lyrics to "Baby It's Cold Outside."
+If translated to the real world, the behaviours depicted in the following tropes might be downright uncomfortable.

 Read These Stories Next: